astral-sh/ty/README.md

 An extremely fast Python type checker and language server, written in Rust.

-> [!WARNING]
->
-> ty is in preview and is not ready for production use.
->
-> We're working hard to make ty stable and feature-complete, but until then, expect to encounter bugs,
-> missing features, and fatal errors.

 ## Getting started

 Try out the [online playground](https://play.ty.dev), or run ty with